 A little adventure with broad brush and colour….

 Many of the impressionist works I saw in Europe last NH summer were, it seemed, finished off with confident brushwork and relatively small brushes given the sizes of the work.
-I tried mid-sized flat brushes here but reverted more to smaller ones as it developed – partly as the initial can do/confidence ebbed away, although smaller ones made sense for the background.
+I tried mid-sized flat brushes here but reverted more to smaller ones as it developed, especially for the background.
 The sky is stolen from Van Gogh of course, he painted wind so brilliantly (the combination of sun and wind is also very common here in Wellington, as today).

 I did this contemporaneously with my last (very stylistic) post of Mitre Peak – who says men can’t multi-task!!
 That last one was picked up by New Zealand Artists Magazine on FB – famous for 15 minutes…